pytest-dev/pytest-django/docs/helpers.rst

 also directly concatenate a string to form a URL: ``live_server + '/foo'``.

+Since the live server and the tests run in different threads, they cannot share a database transaction.
+For this reason, ``live_server`` depends on the ``transactional_db`` fixture.
+If tests depend on data created in data migrations, you should add the ``django_db_serialized_rollback`` fixture.

 .. note:: Combining database access fixtures.

   When using multiple database fixtures together, only one of them is